AliAlTaweel/rest01/README.md

 ## Restaurant Inventory Management System
 ## Overview
 This system addresses a problem the restaurant has with maintaining the quality of products stored in the refrigerator or storage.
 The owner requested a system that displays product details on-screen and prints them on stickers, including the item name, production date, expiration date, weight, and the name of the responsible staff member.
+(This min-project is based on a real-life case for a restrant name "YABA BY CHEF SHAHEEN" )

 ## Database Schema
 The system consists of six tables: